safia-habib/k8s-workshop/README.md

 ## Exercise 5: Adding Istio and Envoy

+## Exercise 6: Ingest statsD metrics from Otel collector

-## Exercise 6: Deploying applications on the K8s Cluster
+## Exercise 7: Deploying applications on the K8s Cluster